likai1993/likai1993.github.io/_pages/about.md

 News
 ----
 *Jun.
 2022*: **I am looking for self-motivated students to work on system security!
-If you are interested in my research, feel free to drop me an email!**
+If you are interested in my research, welcome to contact me!**

 ~~*Mar.
 2022*: **I will be joining the Dept. of CS at SDSU as a tenure-track Assistant Professor.
 Thanks everyone for the support!**~~